Skip to main content

 The following are out-of-scope:

-• Code execution from explicitly configured custom code in OSS (expected behavior)
+• Code execution from explicitly configured custom code or templates in fields that execute code in OSS (expected behavior)

-• Issues requiring users to run untrusted configs with local privileges
+• Issues requiring users to run untrusted configs, scripts, prompt packs, fixtures, datasets, providers, models, remote content, or model-output feedback loops with local privileges

 • Social engineering, phishing, or physical attacks